dylan-goetting/SEES-project/README.md

 ## Introduction

-This repo is for the arxiv paper Understanding Multimodal LLMs: the Mechanistic Interpretability of Llava in Visual Question Answering
+This repo is for the arxiv paper: Understanding Multimodal LLMs: the Mechanistic Interpretability of Llava in Visual Question Answering

 This work explores the mechanism of Llava in visual question answering.
+The overall mechanism is an ICL mechanism similar to TextualQA.

 This work uses the findings and insights in [this repo](https://github.com/zepingyu0512/neuron-attribution/tree/main) in [this EMNLP 2024 paper](https://zepingyu0512.github.io/neuron-attribution.github.io/), and [this repo](https://github.com/zepingyu0512/in-context-mechanism) in [this EMNLP 2024 paper](https://zepingyu0512.github.io/in-context-mechanism.github.io/)